 This is a two-term course where students must enroll in both the fall and winter terms.
 There are many ways to observe and apply the principles of chemistry, engineering, and medicine as an integrated science study.
 For example, hot peppers get their heat from a molecule called capsaicin and may have a use as a painkiller for those suffering from arthritis.
 Here at Lawrenceville, Research in Applied Chemistry students during the first term learn research methods and discuss primary literature papers and research topics.
 Students will break into small groups, decide on essential questions to research and will create a research proposal.
 The class will learn all of the applied chemistry, materials synthesis, and engineering techniques necessary to investigate their project.
 Topics such as nanomaterials, small molecule purification science, enzyme chemistry of chemical kinetics, and phytoremediation of toxins from the environment, will be learned.
 The direction of the research will determine the specific techniques taught, such as high-performance liquid and gas chromatography, materials science, and enzyme-linked immunosorbent assays (ELISA).
 During the second term, students will refine their research proposal and implement their experiments in the lab under the supervision of the teacher.
 This will culminate with a scientific paper and presentation.
 This course is open to Forms IV and V with departmental approval, but priority will be given to those who have already taken a 500 level course.
 Grants: Honors NCAA; Terms: T1 and T2; Forms: IV or V Prereqs: SC325 and Department Approval

-An intensive three-term introductory physics course covering classical mechanics (translational and rotational kinematics and dynamics, energy, statics, harmonic motion, and gravitation); relativity; elementary Lagrangian dynamics; aspects of quantum theory, modern physics, and cosmology; and possibly a limited selection of fluid dynamics, thermal physics, nuclear decay and dosimetry, optics, or other topics.
+An intensive three-term introductory physics course covering classical mechanics (translational and rotational kinematics and dynamics, energy, statics, harmonic motion, and gravitation); relativity; elementary Lagrangian dynamics.
+Spring term topics may include aspects of quantum theory, modern physics, and cosmology; and possibly a limited selection of fluid dynamics, thermal physics, nuclear decay and dosimetry, optics, or other topics based on time and student interest.
 The development of quantitative analytical skills through mathematical problem-solving is emphasized; proficiency with algebra, trigonometry, and calculus (MA504 or MA521) is a prerequisite.
-Grants: Honors NCAA; Terms: T1; Forms: IV or V; Prereqs: MA504 or MA521, and Department Approval
+Grants: Honors NCAA; Terms: All; Forms: IV or V; Prereqs: MA504 or MA521, and Department Approval

-Students will engage in campus-based social justice research, under the mentorship of Lawrenceville faculty and faculty from the Center for the Study of Boys’ and Girls’ Lives at University of Pennsylvania.
-Students will 1) identify areas of interest to students about the school community; 2) investigate those areas systematically – both quantitatively and qualitatively; 3) report research results to the wider school community and at a conference at University of Pennsylvania; and, 4) using the results of their research, develop strategies to improve student life at Lawrenceville.
-Grants: Honors Term: T1; Forms: IV or V; Prereqs: SC325 and Department Approval
+Students will engage in campus-based social justice research, under the mentorship of Lawrenceville faculty and faculty from the Center for the Study of Boys’ and Girls’ Lives at the University of Pennsylvania.
+Students will examine the principles of social research design.
+Then students will 1) identify areas of interest to students about social justice in the school community; 2) investigate those areas systematically – both quantitatively and qualitatively; 3) report research results to targeted constituents of the school community; and, 4) using the results of their research, develop and implement strategies to improve student life at Lawrenceville.
+Grants: Honors NCAA; Term: T1; Forms: IV or V; Prereqs: SC325 and Department Approval

-Sustainability seminar will use an integrated approach to explore concepts of sustainable development in association with campus-centered research / projects.
-Bridging the gap between readings and the complex reality of current issues, we aim to think creatively to solve real world problems that exist on the Lawrenceville campus.
-Students will work in teams to design, implement and manage various sustainability projects on campus.
-Grants: Honors; Terms: T1; Forms: IV or V; Prereqs: SC325 and Department Approval
+This course uses an interdisciplinary approach to explore concepts of sustainable development through campus-centered case studies.
+Bridging the gap between readings and the complex reality of current issues, we aim to think creatively to solve real world problems that exist at Lawrenceville and in the Greater Trenton area such as water pollution, equitable access to food, energy use, and carbon emissions.
+Students will work in teams to develop proposals for sustainability projects on campus.
+Grants: Honors NCAA; Terms: T1; Forms: IV or V; Prereqs: SC325 and Department Approval

-This course, run in conjunction with the Seung Kim Laboratory at the Stanford School of Medicine, will allow students to create transgenic lines of fruit flies.
-The students will then characterize their lines and use them to map enhancer spatiotemporal expression.
-It is a two-term course with an optional third term extension.
-The fall term will consist mainly of classroom work to understand advanced molecular genetic theory and lab technique, while the second term will consist mainly of lab work, in which students will work in small groups to develop their own strain of fruit fly that could potentially be used as a research tool by labs world wide.
+This course, run in conjunction with the Seung Kim Laboratory at the Stanford School of Medicine, will allow students to use transposon biology to create transgenic fruit flies.
+These novel lines of flies can potentially be used as tools in professional labs around the world that are interested in doing tissue specific genetic manipulation.
+In the fall term, students create the transgenic lines of flies.
+In the winter term, students will use a variety of molecular techniques to characterize their fly lines.
 Both fall and winter terms will place a heavy emphasis on reading and presenting primary literature.
+This is a two term course, with an optional third term extension.
 The third term optional extension will allow students to continue their projects in the lab, focusing on larval dissection and fluorescent microscopy.
-Grants: Honors; Terms: T1 and T2; Forms: IV or V; Prerequisites: Departmental approval.
+Grants: Honors NCAA; Terms: T1 and T2; Forms: IV or V; Prerequisites: Departmental approval.
 Preference will go to rising fifth form students who have completed one year of a 500 level science course.

 How do you learn?
 Why do you remember your favorite song lyrics but struggle to remember important details for your upcoming test?
 To help you answer these questions and more, this course will help you to develop fundamental understandings of memory, attention, neuroscience, and cognitive psychology.
 In the pursuit of these understandings, you will read primary literature and conduct psychological lab activities.
 Furthermore, you will learn to apply these ideas to personal academic life and important considerations beyond the classroom.
 Having discussed these topics as a class, you will then pursue an individual interest in the field of learning and memory through a significant independent research project.
 Grants: Honors NCAA; Terms: T2; Forms: IV or V; Prereqs: SC325 and Department Approval

 Students interested in original laboratory research in science should submit a proposal and enlist the support of a science faculty member to apply for this course.
+All projects must be approved by the Department Chair and the Dean of Academics.
 Research can be completed on or off campus at a local university or in industry.
 Students will meet weekly with their faculty mentor and complete an advanced course load (10-12 hours/week).
-Final oral presentation and defense of the work to at least three science department faculty members is required.
-Grants: Honors; Terms: All; Forms: IV or V; Prereqs: SC321 or SC325 and Department Approval
+Final oral and poster presentation is required at the end of term poster session.
+Grants: Honors; Terms: All; Forms: IV or V; Prereqs: Completion of three terms of a 500 level course and Department Approval

 In Food Studies, we address the questions "What is the significance and value of food to humans?" and "How do we know that?"
 All animals need food; humans, however, have elevated this basic biological requirement to a symbol of cultural significance and value.
 We'll seek answers from history, biology, geography, anthropology, environmental studies, visual art, literature, technology, politics, economics, ethics, and will remain open to other fields of inquiry and discovery.
 Grants: Honors Interdisciplinary 1IN/1SC Cr.; Terms: T3; Forms: IV or V; Prereqs: SC325 and Department Approval